suppechasper/wordcor/README.md

    5. Threshold removes words with low counts.
    6. Absolute Value selects whether positive and negative correlation should be distinguished or not.

-4. Table shows selected words in the correlation plot.
+5. Table shows selected words in the correlation plot, largest derivatives for the selected year, and largest wavelet cofficients for a selected region in the wavelet image.
    1. Clicking on rows will highlight the words in the graphs.
-Selection in the correlation table appear blue in the derivative of the score table dark green and derivative of the raw data in light green.
+Selection in the correlation table appear blue, derivative of the score table dark green, derivative of the raw data in light green, and wavelet coefficient table in dark pink.